 Not a lot of people think about creative landscaping ideas under oak trees, but you can really create a unique environment in this area of your yard.
 Plant small and varied vegetation as a base around the tree, and add potted flowers that can be carried in during the winter.
 Use bird houses and feeders in the tree both for aesthetic purposes and to attract some of the local feathered friends to your yard.

 A fountain can add elegance to any landscape design, and the trickle of the water will aid in relaxation and meditation.
 Make sure you have a way to make it central to a design rather than leaving it bare.
-Colourful flowers to surround and a seating area for enjoyment add interest rather than detracting attention from the intended focal point.
+Colorful flowers to surround and a seating area for enjoyment add interest rather than detracting attention from the intended focal point

 Landscape design doesn’t always have to be about plants and natural elements.
 Sometimes, it’s the structures within the elements that make or break your design.
 Here, all the lighting blends in with the tones of the wood, the padding on the furniture, and the color of the fire pit.
 And the orange glow perfectly mirrors the beauty of the flames below.